 This entry’s particularly for the old folks and heavy drinkers, the primary beneficiaries of Acetyl-L-Carnitine’s (ALCAR) mitochondrial energy support; however, the amino may benefit others’ energy production across the body.
 ALCAR is believed to do this by:

 - Assisting with fatty acid transportation to the mitochondria.

 - Assisting with waste removal from the mitochondria.

 Well-operating mitochondria promotes well-operating cognition.
-The only problem: ALCAR only seems to enhance mitochondrial output for elderly or alcoholic users, limiting its overall nootropic potential.
-Having said that, the transportation of fatty acids may also possess lean bodybuilding benefits, particularly when supplementing the L-Carnitine L-Tartrate form.
+While ALCAR seems to particularly enhance cognitive performance for elderly or alcoholic users, its mitochondrial energy benefits do seem promising for general health improvement.
+The transportation of fatty acids may also possess lean bodybuilding benefit.
 More on ALCAR.

 Creatine increases cellular ATP.
 What more do you need to know?

 In sports nutrition, creatine’s ATP benefits are believed to promote muscle endurance and energy, allowing for exercisers to put in one more set, one more hour, one more… just one more anything.
 And it does this by recharging ADP (i.e. “used up” ATP energy) with a phosphate molecule, restoring it back to its glorious ATP self.
 Naturally, when you exercise, you burn ATP.
 Which negatively affects the energy-hungry brain as much as the body.